RuthDanielaAguirre/RuthDanielaAguirre/README.md

 ## 👋 Hello there!
-Welcome to my GitHub profile — I'm so glad you stopped by.
+Welcome to my GitHub profile — I'm so glad you stopped by.<br>
-This isn't just a space for code — it's a space for stories, for growing, for building things that feel good to use. **I hope you find something here that resonates with you**.
+This isn't just a space for code — it's a space for stories, for growing, for building things that feel good to use. <br>**I hope you find something here that resonates with you**.

 ---
 ### 💫 About Me